duykhoa/quote_center/data/JimRohn.md

 Civilization is the intelligent management of human emotions.

 Measure your emotions.
-You don’t need an atomic explosion for a minor point.
+You don't need an atomic explosion for a minor point.

 Women have an incredible ability to pick up on emotional signals.
 For example, there are some wolves that are so clever they have learned to dress up like sheep.
-Man says, “Looks like a sheep.
-Talks like a sheep.”
-Woman says, “Ain’t no sheep!”
+Man says, "Looks like a sheep.
+Talks like a sheep."
+Woman says, "Ain't no sheep!"

 Discipline is the bridge between goals and accomplishment.

 We must all suffer from one of two pains: the pain of discipline or the pain of regret.
 The difference is discipline weighs ounces while regret weighs tons.

 All disciplines affect each other.
-Mistakenly the man says, “This is the only area where I let down.”
+Mistakenly the man says, "This is the only area where I let down."
 Not true.
 Every let down affects the rest.
 Not to think so is naive.

 Discipline is the foundation upon which all success is built.
 Lack of discipline inevitably leads to failure.